pcardotatgit/lab_simulator-001/README.md

-# Lab Simulator ( v_20230619 )
+# Lab Simulator ( v_20230930 )

-This lab simulator is a python flask application that simulate endpoint infection for SecureX / Cisco XDR Demonstrations.
+This lab simulator is a python flask application that simulate endpoint infection for Cisco XDR ( or SecureX) Demos.

 This is actually a tiny web server that listen on http port 4000.
 This one is supposed to be installed into your laptop.

-The simulator exposes a Web GUI that is a network diagram we can interact with.
-The simulator manages interaction with your SecureX tenant as well.
+The simulator exposes a Web GUI that is a network diagram you can interact with.
+The simulator manages interaction with your Cisco XDR tenant as well.

 ![](assets/img/0.png)

-This GUI simulates an endpoint infection which create incidents and sightings into your SecureX Tenant.
+The web GUI simulates an endpoint infection which creates incidents and sightings into your Cisco XDR Tenant.
 Exactly like what happen with real infections.
-The same alerts are created within SecureX.

-The goal is to showcase endpoint infection safely without doing it with real attacks and malwares.
+We simulate an infection but we create a real Cisco XDR Incident.
+And we do this this way because we don't want to use real attacks or malwares.

 ## Installation